Renting a lab in Switzerland

 Shared labs often cater to teams and projects who are just starting.
 You start small, you grow, you leave for a private lab – that’s how it should be.
 That is also the reason why leases are quite flexible in a shared lab and tenants can choose lease periods that suit their needs.

 Do you want to use certain instruments for only two weeks?
-In some laboratories, this is possible, e.g. at the Switzerland Innovation Park Basel Area in Allschwil.
+In some laboratories, this is possible, e.g. at the Switzerland Innovation Park Basel Area – Main Campus.

 What about privacy?
 How do you protect your IP in a shared lab?

 Confidentiality is indeed a paramount concern.
-Here’s how we, at the Switzerland Innovation Park Basel Area – Main Campus, address confidentiality concerns in a shared lab environment:
+Here’s how we address confidentiality concerns in a shared lab environment:

 By implementing these measures, we ensure that startups at the Switzerland Innovation Park Basel Area can utilize the shared lab facilities without compromising the confidentiality of their intellectual property.